 Treasure Coast Museums

-Art museums and galleries and more in Vero Beach, Fort Pierce and beyond.
+Art museums and galleries and more in Vero Beach, Fort Pierce, Stuart and Jensen Beach.

 The Museum is the principal visual arts facility on Florida’s Treasure coast, and serves a three-county area.
 Its neoclassical structure commands a premiere position in Riverside Park, along the scenic Indian River and serves more than 75,000 residents and visitors annually.
 Through its exhibitions, collections, gallery tours, studio art and humanities classes for youth and adults, educational programs, school programs, outreach programs, film studies program, community events, lectures, seminars, concerts, special youth events and cultural celebrations, it is applauded as the cultural heart of the community.